-Another B sci-fi bit-part staple was George Eldredge who appeared in The Ghost of Frankenstein (1942, review), Return of the Ape Man, Fury of the Congo (1951), Jungle Jim in the Forbidden Land (1952), Monkey Business (1952), It Came from Outer Space (1953) and Riders to the Stars (1954).
+Another B sci-fi bit-part staple was George Eldredge who appeared in The Ghost of Frankenstein (1942, review), Return of the Ape Man, Fury of the Congo (1951), Jungle Jim in the Forbidden Land (1952, review), Monkey Business (1952), It Came from Outer Space (1953) and Riders to the Stars (1954).
 By the way, Fury of the Congo has the best IMDb plot synopsis ever: “Jungle Jim must protect rare pony-like animals whose glands produce a powerful narcotic.
 On the way, he fights a giant spider.”
 Gold.

 Sound recordist Glen Glenn must have hated his parents.